How to append a dataframe in Python

 Move faster with Replit

-- Build a log analyzer that combines daily log files from multiple sources into a single, unified DataFrame for troubleshooting.
+- A utility that consolidates daily log files from different sources into a single master file for analysis.

 Common errors and challenges